A question from Nicole via Facebook:

 How long to do you keep a toy?

 Depends.
 We don’t have any babies in our house so I gave away most of our baby toys.
-I do have one bin of baby friendly toys to pull out when we have visitors.
-I keep toys until my kids outgrow them (and there isn’t another kid waiting to inherit it) or until they break.
+I keep one bin of baby friendly toys to pull out when we have visitors.
+I tend keep toys until my kids outgrow them (and there isn’t another kid waiting to inherit it) or until they break.

-I also get rid of toys that appear in our house randomly (after trying to find the owner) and toys that do not get played with for extended periods of time.
-Unless the toy is really awesome.
+However, I get rid of toys that appear in our house randomly (after trying to find the owner) and toys that do not get played with for extended periods of time.
+Unless the toy is really awesome, then I struggle.

 For example, years ago I splurged and purchased my kids two very nice marble runs.
 My older kids played with them all the time.
-After a while they outgrew them and my younger children were not interested.
+After a while they outgrew them and my younger children were not interested in marble runs, at all.

-I’ve debated getting rid of the sets for a few years (every time I move them).
+I’ve debated getting rid of the sets for a few years (every time we moved).
 I kept them because I thought the toys were valuable.
 Finally a few weeks ago my younger kids pulled them out and have been playing with them all the time.

 How many toys should they have?